-If you are luck enough to have a job which involves having to travel you can often find time to see the local area.
+If you are lucky enough to have a job which involves having to travel you can often find time to see the local area.
 It’s not always easy to take advantage of a business trip.
-In my career I managed a portfolio of property spread around the UK.
-On occasions I managed to extend my time in an area and had a good look around.
+In my career, I managed a portfolio of property spread around the UK.
+On occasions, I managed to extend my time in an area and had a good look around.
 A friend of mine works on BA’s cabin crew and is often lucky enough to have time down-route to check out the quality of local real ale, look for music venues or go walking.

 This can be a combination of types and styles of travel.
 Different people have different reasons to go travelling.
 Many mature people decide to do it because they’ve realised life is too short.
 They are as comfortable as they are ever going to be with their financial and family responsibilities.
 So they’ve plucked up the courage to join the growing ranks of senior travellers.